MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-edit-entities-solution-explorer.md

 ### Identify table dependencies

-You can identify dependencies that will prevent an table from being deleted before you try to delete it.
+You can identify dependencies that will prevent a table from being deleted before you try to delete it.

 1. In the solution explorer with the table selected, click **Show Dependencies** in the command bar.